Race and ethnicity in the United States: White and European Americans

 Although a high proportion of the population is known to have multiple ancestries, in the 2020 United States census, most people still identified with one racial category.
 In the 2020 census, self-identified English Americans made up 46.6 million of the US population, followed by German Americans at 45 million, as reported in the 2020 census.
 This makes English and German the largest and second-largest self-reported ancestry groups in the United States.
 Many English Americans and other British Americans self-identified under the category entry "American", thus considering themselves indigenous because their families had resided in the US for so long.
 17.8 million Americans listed their ancestry as "American" on the 2020 census (see American ancestry).

 Most French Americans are believed to be descended from colonists of Catholic New France; exiled Huguenots, much fewer in number and settling in the eastern English colonies in the late 1600s and early 1700s, needed to assimilate into the majority culture and have intermarried over generations.
 Some Louisiana Creoles, including the Isleños of Louisiana, and the Hispanos of the Southwest have had, in part, direct Spanish ancestry; most self-reported White Hispanics are of Mexican, Puerto Rican, Cuban, and Salvadoran origins, each of which are multi-ethnic nations.
 Hispanic immigration has increased from nations of Central and South America.

-There are a substantial number of White Americans who are of Eastern and Southern European descent, such as Russian, Polish, Italian, Armenians and Greek Americans.
+There are a substantial number of White Americans who are of Eastern and Southern European descent, such as Russian, Polish, Italian, and Greek Americans.
 Eastern Europeans immigrated to the United States more recently than Western Europeans.
-Arabs, Iranians, Israelis, Turks and other West Asians, are reported as White in the United States census, as a result of a federal court case from 1909, even though most do not identify as White.
+Arabs, Armenians, Iranians, Israelis, Turks and other West Asians, are reported as White in the United States census, as a result of a federal court case from 1909, even though most do not identify as White.
+The new classification, which will come into effect with 2030 United States census, will only include Armenians, Azerbaijanis, Georgians and Turks in the 'White' classification while the other Western Asian ancestries will be falling under the 'Middle Eastern' category.